Pedestrian Accident FAQ

 Answers from an experienced Laredo pedestrian accident attorney

 If you or a loved one was injured in a pedestrian accident in Texas, you likely have a lot of questions.
 But knowing where to find accurate information can be a challenge.
 Fortunately, you've come to the right place.
-The Law Office of John R. Solis in Laredo has years of experience handling such complex cases.
+John R. Solis, Attorney at Law in Laredo has years of experience handling such complex cases.
 That's why we have such a strong track record of success.

 Frequently asked questions

 - What are common causes of pedestrian accidents?

 - What should I do if the driver denies causing my pedestrian accident?

 - What are my rights as a pedestrian accident victim?

 - Should I call my insurance company after my pedestrian accident?

 - Should I answer any questions if an insurance company calls me after my pedestrian accident?

 - What can I be compensated for after my pedestrian accident?